Modular multiscale approach to modelling high-harmonic generation in gases: Conclusions and perspectives

 \section{Conclusions and perspectives}

-We have presented a~code suite with the primary objective to model~HHG in noble gases.
-In summary, the first release consists of three main modules: \begin{enumerate} \item CUPRAD: The code for solving the IR pulse propagation in a~macroscopic interaction volume.
-It supports the propagation of linearly polarised pulses in cylindrical symmetry.
-The code is implemented in Fortran and employs MPI parallelisation. \item CTDSE: The 1D-TDSE code for solving the microscopic response in all the points in the macroscopic medium.
-The code is implemented in c, and it comes with a~Pythonic interface.
-In the context of the multiscale model, the task is principally embarrassingly parallel using MPI. \item XUV diffraction: It includes diffraction integral to collect all the microscopic emitters, the code is implemented in Python using multiprocessing parallelisation. \end{enumerate} The code is accompanied by Pythonic pre- and post-processing, which provides a~way to easily define input physical setup and visualise output data.
-The communication relies on HDF5-data format, which provides both interfaces between different modules and a~convenient way to access data in a~human-readable format.
+We have introduced a modular code suite designed primarily to model high-harmonic generation (HHG) in noble gases.
+The first public release comprises three main modules: \begin{enumerate} \item CUPRAD--a Fortran-based solver for infrared (IR) pulse propagation in macroscopic media with cylindrical symmetry.
+It supports linearly polarised pulses and employs MPI parallelisation for large-scale simulations. \item CTDSE--a one-dimensional time-dependent Schrödinger equation (1D-TDSE) solver for computing the microscopic response throughout the macroscopic domain.
+Implemented in C, it includes a Python interface and features an embarrassingly parallel design when integrated into the multiscale framework via MPI. \item XUV diffraction--a Python-based module that performs the diffraction integral to coherently sum the microscopic emitters.
+It uses multiprocessing parallelisation for efficient post-processing. \end{enumerate} The suite is complemented by Python pre- and post-processing utilities that simplify the definition of physical setups and the visualisation of simulation results.
+The modules communicate through the HDF5 data format, which ensures efficient interoperability and preserves data accessibility in a human-readable structure.

-Despite the limiting assumptions in the first release, the code has already proven its applicability for various HHG-related problems to obtain results in collaboration with experimentalists.
-The code is under active development with some of the future modules already in preparation.
-The actual roadmap follows: The next release shall include 3D-pulse propagation with arbitrary polarisation, propagation in capillaries, optimised 1D-TDSE employing 1D-potentials and more numerical and modelling features, 3D-TDSE for arbitrarily polarised pulses, SFA-like microscopic responses, and near-field XUV propagator.
-Together with the new modules, the documentation and tutorials shall be improved.
-All these modules are already of practical use of the developer's institutes, which means direct motivations for prioritising the features in development.
-The huge palette of tools is desired as it might provide an optimal trade-off between the physical effects captured in the simulations and the computational cost per simulation.